google/vimdoc/README.md

 - `@default arg=value` describes the default value of an optional arg.
 - `@throws exception` describes the type of exceptions that a function or command may throw.
+- `@deprecated reason` marks a command or function as deprecated and excludes it from the docs.

 The global directives (@stylized, @order, and @library) are all detected from inside a @section block (usually the Introduction section).